kazizi-dev/blockchain/README.md

 # blockchain-go
 A program that creates a blockchain, and each block inside the chain is created from the data of previous block.
+The goal was to practice concurrency in Go using Goroutines.

 ## Features: